Updated: Jul 31

 Show interesting images instead of slides with texts

 Tell success stories instead of showing bullet points

 Dip your dry content into "wet" analogies and metaphors

 Have a clear, specific call to action that involves the audience

 Get presentation coaching that sets you up for success

-Remember that you're not the only person in the world (or even in your industry) presenting dry content.
+Remember that you're not the only person in the world (or even in your industry) presenting dry content or under less than desirable circumstances.
 Find out who does it better than you and model those speakers.